balazspeczeli/peczeli-dev/src/content/posts/client-side-export-of-a-javascript-array-to-a-csv-file.md

 And that's it!

-I haven't tested this approach with files larger than a megabyte because the project did not require it but if the conversion takes too long, we nned to move the function to a Service Worker and display some feedback to the user.
+I haven't tested this approach with files larger than a megabyte because the project did not require it but if the conversion takes too long, we need move the function to a Service Worker and display some feedback to the user.

 ## Full solution